New Puppy Handout

 Microchip your pet.
 This is the biggest no-brainer in veterinary medicine.
 The technology is terrific.
 We have a hundred stories we could tell.
 Do not listen to people who say “it hurts, wait until your dog is neutered”.
 This is the worst advice I have ever heard.
-The microchip is inside a needle, which is, admittedly, bigger than a vaccine needle, but the insertion is quick and relatively painless.
-Why wait months for “neutering time” when your dog could get lost this afternoon after you get home?
+The microchip is inside a needle syringe needle and is given just like a vaccination injection.
+We microchip animals as young as 6 weeks of age.

 If you have never raised a puppy before you really should consider investing a small amount of time at puppy training classes.
 The foundation you lay while your dog is young will stay with him or her forever.
 Consider the Oak Lawn Park District puppy classes or Pawsatively Heaven in Chicago Ridge.

 Avoid macadamia nuts, they make a dog “drunk” but do not kill.
-Avoid grapes and raisins, these are toxic and will kill a dog.
+Avoid grapes and raisins, these are toxic to the kidneys of some dogs.
 Avoid letting your dog eat anything with xylitol, the new artificial sweetener.
 Xylitol can be found in chewing gums, certain peanut butters and baking products.
 This product is highly toxic.
 One penny, minted in l983 or later, contains 2.5 grams of zinc which is toxic for a small dog.
 And for you all that also have cats, never, ever, give a cat Tylenol.
 Read labels.